 Determine a method to deliver the related instruction.
 The related instruction can be taught in a number of ways, including classroom, qualified in-house instruction and online courses, and each program develops its own approach.

 Contact the ACFEF national office by email at email@example.com or phone at (904) 484-0217 to request an application packet.
 Once the program and apprentices are registered, you can begin running the program.
 Initial programs will have a site visit within 6–12 months to verify compliance with ACFEF apprenticeship standards and will receive recognition status by ACFEF’s National Apprenticeship Committee at the next biannual meeting.

 Meet with apprentices, supervising chefs and related instruction providers on a regular basis.
 Establish an apprenticeship committee comprised of representatives from each segment to help maintain the program.
 Submit annual reports and fees to the ACFEF national office to maintain recognition status.

 Interested in starting an apprenticeship program?
 Complete our Apprenticeship Program Inquiry form and you will be contacted within 1–3 business days to start the process.
-For more information, visit the FAQ page, email firstname.lastname@example.org or call (904) 484-0217.
+For more information, email firstname.lastname@example.org or call (904) 484-0217.